 Google also knows smartwatches and fitness trackers comprise one of the fastest growing consumer tech categories.
-It would be wise to put out a model of its own out as an accessory for its Pixel smartphones, like the new Google Pixel 4a and Google Pixel 5.
+It would be wise to put out a model of its own out as an accessory for its Pixel smartphones, like the upcoming Google Pixel 6.

 So when will the Pixel Watch arrive?
 And what will it look like?
 What features will make it stand out?
 Here are all the rumors we know about the Google Pixel Watch’s release date, price, design and more.